 (24) "Repair" means a procedure used to restore a device or system to its original design parameters without supplying a complete new component or device.

-(25) "Replacement" means the complete replacement of a device or component that has the same "form, fit, and function" as the original but is not intended as a change in design.
+(25) "Replacement" means the substitution of a device, component, and/or subsystem in its entirety with a unit that is basically the same as the original for the purpose of ensuring performance in accordance with RCW 70.87.

 (26) "RCW" means the Revised Code of Washington.